The Orange Thief

-The Orange Thief is a Sicilian/Italian film shot in Lucca Sicula by a group of American and Italian actors and filmmakers.
-It stars newcomers Andrea Calabrese, Alessio Giottoli, and Micaela Helvetica Saxer.
-The film was written by Sicilian-American brothers, ex-NASA scientist, James D'Angelo (aka Boogie Dean) and tampon case artist Vinnie Angel.
+The Orange Thief is a Sicilian language Italian film shot in Lucca Sicula by a group of American and Italian actors and filmmakers.
+It stars Andrea Calabrese, Alessio Giottoli and Micaela Helvetica Saxer.

+The Orange Thief was written and edited by Sicilian-American brothers James D'Angelo, D'Angelo was credited under the pseudonym Boogie Down, and Vinnie Angel.
 It was produced and directed by D'Angelo, Angel and production artist Arthur Wilinski.

-The film won a number of festival circuit awards, including Best of Show at the Woodstock Film Festival in 2008.
-The film also got significant attention for how it was made, as it was written and shot in one month.
-The approach was developed by Angel and D'Angelo based on D'Angelo's concern that the biggest obstacle and expense driver with respect to producing a low budget film is the script.
+The film won the Maverick Award for Best Editing at the Woodstock Film Festival in 2006.
+The film also received press attention for how it was made.

 Plot

 In Sicily, a young thief who has nothing sleeps under the stars and steals and sells oranges.
 Thievery gets him tossed in jail where his cellmate is Turrido, who offers the thief a deal: get Turrido's ex-lover Rosalba to make a recording of her singing and Turrido will give the thief a piece of land of his own.